USEPA/PAU_case_study/README.md

 U.S. Environmental Protection Agency, administered by the Oak Ridge Institute for Science and Education through an Interagency Agreement No. DW-89-92433001 between the U.S. Department of Energy and the U.S. Environmental Protection Agency.

 -----------------------------------------------------------------------------------------------------------------------------
-<a name="myfootnote1">1</a>: Properties_Scraper: https://github.com/jodhernandezbe/Properties_Scraper.

-<a name="myfootnote2">2</a>: PCUs: https://github.com/jodhernandezbe/PAU4Chem.

-<a name="myfootnote3">3</a>: If you are using Anaconda distribution, you could have collisions between channels because pomegranate is only in the *anaconda* channel.
+<a name="myfootnote1">1</a>: If you are using Anaconda distribution, you could have collisions between channels because pomegranate is only in the *anaconda* channel.
 Thus,if you have collision, activate your environment and run the following line:

 ```
 conda config --set channel_priority false